 *You can find more detailed tips for keeping track of income and expenses here!

-How to Use My Money Tracking Template
+How to Use The Master Money Tracker Spreadsheet

-As I mentioned above, the budget tracker spreadsheet is super easy to use, and it includes a 16 page PDF of detailed instructions with screen shots… So if you can read step-by-step instructions, then you’ll have no problem setting up your spreadsheet and using it to track your income and expenses.
+As I mentioned above, the budget tracker spreadsheet is super easy to use, and it includes a 7 page PDF of detailed instructions with screen shots… So if you can read step-by-step instructions, then you’ll have no problem setting up your spreadsheet and using it to track your income and expenses.

 Here are some of the basic steps for how the money tracker spreadsheet works:

-Step 3: Enter in all transactions each day.
+Step 2: Enter in all transactions each day.

 After you’ve personalized the income types and the names of your monthly bills, you’re ready to start using the money tracker spreadsheet!